Last updated: 21 August 2023 & medically reviewed by Hailey Shafir

 Heroin, like other opioids, affects the brain's reward system by flooding it with dopamine, a brain chemical largely responsible for the ‘high’ users experience.
 Heroin users build up a tolerance quickly, which means they need to take more of the drug to get the same effects.
 Unfortunately, increasing the dose also increases their risk of becoming addicted.

 Once a person is addicted, they experience painful withdrawal symptoms when they don’t have the drug in their system.
-Unlike other substances, regular use of heroin leads to physical addiction, meaning the body becomes dependent on the drug.
+Unlike other substances, regular use of heroin leads to physical addiction as well as psychological addiction, meaning the body becomes dependent on the drug.

 Heroin withdrawal symptoms